About this listing

 Please note that due to exposure to natural elements, the temperatures attained in the sauna, steam room and Jacuzzi aren't comparable to those in an urban spa, and the equipment does malfunction if it hasn't been used properly - pls ask staff for assistance.

-Please be nice to Pablic the dog, Carmen the cat, and Tardu the Macaw parrot.
-Hen and homing pigeos also live on the estate, but they don't all have names.
+Please be nice to Pablic the dog, and Carmen and Kizette, the cats.
+Hen also live on the estate, but they don't all have names.

-Internet:4GB per week usage allowance (It's satellite, so free of charge but not unlimited, I'm afraid - pls download any films etc. before you come to Delenia and switch of your background sync and wifi on your smart phones: go to "settings" on your phone, then "accounts and sync", then "background data" and turn it off; and also "auto-sync" and turn it off.
+Wi-fi" Please don't use too many devices at the same time - pls switch off wi-fi on your phone unless you are using it.
+Also, please switch of your background data and auto-sync and on your phones: go to "settings" on your phone, then "accounts and sync", then "background data" and turn it off; and also "auto-sync" and turn it off.

 Toilet paper: When in Greece, do not throw toilet paper down the toilet as it will cause blockage - please tell all your friends!